Sonobeat Artists: Before & After

 Yes, there was life for Sonobeat artists before and after Sonobeat

-Leo and the Prophet's self-released Tilt-A-Whirl, recorded and released a few months after the band's February 1967 Sonobeat recording sessions
+Leo and the Prophet's self-released Tilt-A-Whirl, recorded and released a few months before the band's May 1967 Sonobeat recording sessions

-The Sweetarts' (or Sweettarts, as misspelled on the record label) 1966 single So Many Times, released by the Dallas-based Vandan label
+The Sweetarts' (or Sweettarts, as the band's name was originally spelled) 1966 single So Many Times, released by the Dallas-based Vandan label

 The Wig, which collapsed in 1967 to form Lavender Hill Express with former members from AUstin contemporaries, the Baby Cakes, recorded Crackin' Up in 1966 for its manager's BlacKnight label